JGregJones/nodejs_chat/JGJ_Readme.txt

 Commited code,  got a 3 room with dropdown selection working.
 Will be in one room at a time.
-Lets try committing from VSCode!
+Lets try committing from VSCode - worked

+Next - Added player name field, and protocol code to set it.